Connecting the Crown

-U.S. Highway 2 between the communities of Browning and Columbia Falls is a breathtakingly beautiful drive beneath jagged mountains and along the Middle Fork Flathead river.
-For wildlife, crossing this increasingly busy highway has become a perilous undertaking, especially in the busy summer.
-The heavily-used adjacent BNSF railway and growing housing development add to the peril.
-Thankfully there are solutions like wildlife crossing structures that can make the highway safer for animals and people.
-Before the highway and railway divide the ecosystem in two,
+U.S. Highway 2 between the communities of Browning and Columbia Falls is a breathtakingly beautiful drive beneath jagged peaks.
+But for wildlife, crossing this increasingly busy highway has become a perilous undertaking, especially in the busy summer months.
+The heavily used adjacent BNSF railway and expanding housing developments add to the peril for wildlife, especially grizzly bears.

 Our Central Crown Connectivity work is generously supported by the Yellowstone to Yukon Conservation Initiative.